yackx/ipgo/content/complex-data-types/interface.md

 Prints `(hello, string)` and, as you figured out, `i` is now a `string` and its value is `"hello"`.

 > _Note_: These code snippets are for demonstration purpose only.
-Their appearance in actual code would be dubious.
+Their appearance in production code would be dubious.

 Empty interfaces are used by code that handles values of **unknown type**.
 For instance, the well-known `fmt.Println`[^println] takes any number of arguments of type `interface{}`.
-All that time, you have been using it intuitively.
-Now you can understand the mechanism that lies behind.
+All that time, we have been using it intuitively.
+Now we can understand the mechanism that lies behind.

 [^println]: https://golang.org/pkg/fmt/#Println